 When you reach menopause, your body makes so little estrogen that your ovaries no longer release eggs.
 At this point, you stop having your period.

+The length of time you have symptoms of perimenopause can vary between a few months to many years.
 The decrease in estrogen also can lead to bone thinning or changing cholesterol levels.
-During perimenopause, your risk for osteopenia and heart disease increases.
 Continue to have regular checkups with your healthcare provider to keep an eye on your health.
-Your provider may recommend lifestyle changes or treatment options to lower your health risks.

 You should reach out to your healthcare provider right away if you have: